Doctor of Pharmacy (Pharm.D.)

 Admission Requirements to the 0-6 Program

 You can apply to the Pharm.D. program at URI in one of two ways.
-Most of our students come to us directly from high school, through application to the 0 to 6 program, but we also admit a small number of transfer students each year.
+Most of our students come to us directly from high school, through application to the 0 to 6 program, although we have admitted a small number of transfer students.
 Successful candidates typically have high grades in science and mathematics, do well in SATs, and often have earned advanced placement or college credit while in high school.
+Please note: The University is currently not accepting transfer applications for the Doctorate of Pharmacy (Pharm.D.) program.

 The college runs regular prospective student information sessions for the Pharm.D. programs.
 The current schedule for these sessions can be found here.